 You can serve them alone as a delightful holiday dish or as a delicious addition to your other holiday snacks.
 They look absolutely gorgeous in a pretty serving bowl or in a mound amongst other goodies on a charcuterie board.

-These sweet treats make the perfect garnish on cheese boards or on a pick to garnish holiday cocktails or drop a couple in your sparkling water!
+These sweet treats make the perfect garnish on cheese boards and desserts.
+People also love to make sugared cranberries for cocktails.
+String a few on a festive pick to garnish holiday theme drinks or atop a glass of champagne.
+You can even drop a couple in your sparkling water!